 Section 2.
 Publication.
-Proposed By-Law changes must be submitted one hundred and twenty (120) days prior to the Youth Board of Directors meeting for publication in the Palomino Horses Magazine and/or PHBA website.
+Proposed By-Law changes must be submitted one hundred and twenty (120) days prior to the Youth Board of Directors meeting for publication on the PHBA website.

 Section 3.
 By-Laws Only at PHBA-Y National Convention.
 By-Laws proposals may only be acted upon at the PHBA-Y National Convention.